kematzy/sequel-audited/README.md

 post.next_version

-# Turn Audited on for all posts.
+# Temporarily turn Audited on for all posts.
 post.audited_on!

-# Turn Audited off for all posts.
+# Temporarily turn Audited off for all posts.
 post.audited_off!
 ```